PlasmaPy/plasmapy.github.io/CONTRIBUTING.md

    git add changed_file.md
    git commit -m "Updated changed_file.md"
    ```

+   Pages and posts are predominantly written in markdown, but [`nikola` supports various file formats](https://getnikola.com/handbook.html#supported-input-formats) like HTML, reStructuredText, etc.  Please use the markdown format, unless it's absolutely necessary to use one of the others.

 4. Inside the `web/` directory, build and preview the website using

    ```bash